 Cons:

 - Price is per user/inbox.
 To pay 6-12$ per month for one inbox is costly, particularly if you start building out a team who all need their own email address.
+But it’s worth if you use all the additional features Workspace provides.

 Google Worskspace